capysquash/pgsquash-engine/README.md

 - REST endpoints for analyze and squash operations
 - GitHub webhook integration for PR automation
-- CORS support for Platforms
+- CORS support for web platforms
 - Health checks and monitoring

 See [cmd/api-server/README.md](cmd/api-server/README.md) for API documentation.